D21IT185BapodraRajSatish/D21IT185BapodraRajSatish/README.md

 ### Hi there 👋
 <h1 align="center">Hello Flocks 👋, This is Raj Bapodra</h1>
-<h3 align="justify">I have developed their skills in cloud computing, mobile application development using ios and android, spring boot, and DevOps through various projects, Developed a project named smart card using IOT component and android.
-I am currently working on a project named Minomics that utilizes Spring Boot and AWS,Flutter, MySQL demonstrating their teamwork skills and ability to work under pressure.
-I also have extensive knowledge of DevOps tools .I have Secured 1st rank in the project competition at regional level, highlighting my ability to perform under pressure and deliver results.!✨</h3>
+<h3 align="justify">I have developed their skills in cloud computing, mobile application development using iOS and Android, Spring Boot, and DevOps through various projects, Developed a project named Smart Card using IoT component and Android.
+I am currently working on a project named Minomics that utilizes Spring Boot and AWS, Flutter, MySQL demonstrating their teamwork skills and ability to work under pressure.
+I also have extensive knowledge of DevOps tools.
+I have secured 1st rank in the project competition at regional level, highlighting my ability to perform under pressure and deliver results.!✨</h3>
 <br />
 <br />
 <img align="right" alt="Coder GIF" height=250 width=350 src="https://cdn.dribbble.com/users/730703/screenshots/6581243/avento.gif" width="50%" />